The International Takotsubo Registry

 - promote medical resource and its impact on outcome in different countries

 - analyse prospectively the value of different treatment strategies to predict disease related outcomes

-- observe the follow up status at 30-day, 6-month and one year and to assess the immediate, in-hospital and long-term outcome
+- observe the follow up status and to assess the immediate, in-hospital and long-term outcome

 - assess pathophysiology and to find a biomarker of TTC

 The registry aims to provide a better understanding of TTC to improve the management of these patients in daily routine and enhance clinical outcome.